mavroudisv/In-distribution-backdoors/README.md

 python3 -m scripts.visualize --env MiniGrid-LavaCrossingS9N1-v0 --model DSLP_Crossings_Trigger_60k_256_neurons --episodes 1000
 ```

-To run the training file from scratch , and edit the "visualize.py" file and "crossings.py" code according to the data you want to collect (Non-triggered/Triggered, Goal in field of view, Trigger in field of view, Thresholding Detector Algorithm)(Trigger on/Non-Trigger off).
+To run the training file from scratch, and edit the "visualize.py" file and "crossings.py" code according to the data you want to collect (Non-triggered/Triggered, Goal in field of view, Trigger in field of view, Thresholding Detector Algorithm)(Trigger on/Non-Trigger off).
 The train.py file will save all model outputs to the ```Minigrid/minigrid/torch-ac/rl-starter-files/storage``` folder.
 This model can then be accessed in the visualize.py file above
 ```python
 python3 -m scripts.train --algo ppo --env MiniGrid-LavaCrossingS9N1-v0  --model model_name --save-interval 10 --frames 60000000